redFrik/udk18-Discrete_Structures/udk180118/README.md

 * send osc to your neighbour - either from sc or from unity
 * try controlling the cube from sc at the same time as the sphere is controlling the sound
 * advanced: connect osc feedback by having patterns both controlling and being controlled the sphere (or cube, or both cross connected).
-* advanced: set up osc to/from some example we did previously
+* advanced: set up osc to/from some example we did previously this semester

 links
 ==

 https://thomasfredericks.github.io/UnityOSC/

+on osx you can find ip addresses with lanscan https://www.iwaxx.com/lanscan/

+fing is another program that works on android and ios

+on linux (and also osx) you can install nmap and then in terminal run `nmap -sn 192.168.1.0/24 -oG - | awk '/Up$/{print $2, $3}'`

+or, if you own the router, you can also log in to the administration page and normally there find a menu that lists all connected devices.